ilentt/xmldata/XML_folder_to_product.md

 ![](https://i.imgur.com/4kuqr8j.png)

-**Finally:** checking your work, if everything is correctly your result will be similar
+**Finally:** checking your work, if everything is correctly your result will be similar below example.

 # x.
 Find statement